thenry3/Hunt-Jobs/README.md

 # For the lazy unemployed ;)

 Well, I realized something.
 I was too lazy to find my own internships and built my own tool for that.
 I was also looking for a personal project.
 So, why not help EVERYONE find a job or internship?!
-Great idea, am I right?
+Lowkey this is useless because legit not THAT many people know how to use terminal and I mean there's indeed, but this is like a summary; you can view many job postings faster.
+I'm currently working on a Graphical User Interface so that it can be used like an app!
+Great idea, am I right???!!!

+## Installation and Usage

+**NOTE**
+As of 9/3/2019, this script is Unix-based -- only macOS may run this.

+### Installation

+1. Go to this [link](https://github.com/thenry3/Hunt-Jobs/releases) or click on the "releases" tab above.

+2. Click and download the executable named "HuntJobs"

+3. In terminal, enter the command
+   > chmod +x _FILE_PATH_\*\*

+### Usage

+This command must have a location parameter in order to work.

+**Examples:**
+The -h or --help flag brings up a help menu

+> ./HuntJobs.dms -h

+Simple example

+> ./HuntJobs.dms California

+Search in two locations

+> ./HuntJobs.dms California Boston

+Search in a location which has a multi-word name

+> ./HuntJobs.dms New+York

+The -k or --keywords flag allows a search with keywords

+> ./HuntJobs.dms San+Jose Florida -k data scientist
+> ./HuntJobs.dms Seattle -k Microsoft software engineer

+Search for only internships or only full-time positions using the -i(or --internship) and -f(--fulltime) flag respectively

+> ./HuntJobs.dms Los+Angeles -i
+> ./HuntJobs.dms Boston Texas -f -k financial analyst
+> ./HuntJobs.dms Dallas -i
+> **NOTE: DO NOT USE BOTH -i and -f FLAGS AT THE SAME TIME**

+Print output in table format to console using -v or --verbose

+> ./HuntJobs.dms Nevada -v

+Parse data into csv file by specifying path name using -c or --csv; be sure to include the .csv file extension

+> ./HuntJobs.dms Gerogia -c ~/Downloads/foobar.csv
+> in the current directory
+> ./HuntJobs.dms Salt+Lake+City -c foobar.csv

+Parse data into excel file by specifying path name using -e or --excel; be sure to include the .xlsx file extension

+> ./HuntJobs.dms Maine -e ../foobar.xlsx
+> in current directory
+> ./HuntJobs.dms Oregon -e foobar.xlsx

+Parse data into text file by specifying path name using -t or --text

+> ./HuntJobs.dms Colorado -t test.txt

+Using everything, we can do search in California, New York, and Dallas for full-time software developer positions, having the output be printed on terminal, and parsed into a csv, excel, and text file.

+> ./HuntJobs.dms California New+York Dallas -f -k Software Developer --verbose -c foobar.csv -e ../foobar.xlsx -t ~/Documents/foobar.txt

+Enjoy!

+## IN DEVELOPMENT

+- Email results

+- User Graphical Interface/Website